 Several vendors sell razor heads for as little as about $6 US.
 They all fit the M5 x 0.8 nut I used on my handle.
 Read reviews and look for an indication blade alignment is good and automatic without manual finessing.
 Most people prefer a closed comb head.
 Open combs are good for people with rather heavy beard growth.
 The Muhle R89 and the Edwin Jagger 89 closed comb heads are identical by intention and can be ordered alone.
 That means you can get a much favored razor head for your homemade handle for less than half of the cost of one of those very popular razors.

 If you try double edge safety razor wet shaving, beware the temptation to buy another new razor until you are very certain you need one.
 Each person's face is different and what works wonderfully for one person does not for another.
 You will often see YMMV ("Your mileage may vary.").
 Give yourself several months to polish your technique so you are getting the most from your present razor.
 Experiment with the razor angle to get the most efficient cutting of your whiskers.
+When the razor is cutting, you can hear the whiskers being cut.
+It is the sound of medium sandpaper on wood.
 You need to learn to apply next to zero pressure to the razor or you will have razor burn.
 (The handle I made in this Instructable is relatively heavy and that helps the razor do the work without pressure from you.)
 Soften up your whiskers by shaving right after taking a shower.
 Find a shaving soap you like and learn to whip up a good lather.
 Many even prefer synthetic brushes.
 After using a good shaving soap you will not want to go back to shave cream in a can.
 Be patient.
 Use short strokes.
 Learn the growth pattern of whiskers on your face so you can go against their grain to cut them off cleanly.
 You will have difficult areas hard to cut cleanly without extra attention.
 Get a starter pack variety of blades and try them to find the one that suits you best.

 I have been using Astra SP blades, a Rockwell synthetic brush, and Van der Hagen shave soap.
 I generally use a Merkur 23C razor, although my $6 razor does a good job when used with care (no pressure, the optimum handle angle, multiple passes with short strokes, and lots of patience).
 I figure my previous shaves with a 5-blade disposable cartridge cost $0.75 each.
 Shaving with a double edge safety razor costs $0.02 per shave.
 I figure that saves me $250 US per year on shaving.
 A lot depends on what you want to achieve.
 A socially acceptable shave (SAS) is fairly easy to achieve, even with my $6 razor head.
 A darned fine shave (DFS) is possible with my $6 razor, but it requires more time and effort.
-If I want a baby's bottom smooth (BBS) shave, I probably need to use my Merkur 23C razor, at least until I learn to use better technique with my $6 razor.
-(I bought the $6 razor as a test tool to determine whether I wanted to try wet shaving, or not.
-It also provides a backup in case anything happens to my Merkur.)
+My $6 razor can give a baby's bottom smooth (BBS) shave if I do a traditional three passes (With the Grain, Across the Grain, and Against the Grain) using the open comb side for the first two and the closed comb side for the third pass.
+I can use either side for touch up, depending on what is needed.
+(I bought the $6 razor as a test tool to determine whether I wanted to try wet shaving, or not and to determine if I preferred an open comb or a closed comb razor.
+It also provides a backup in case anything happens to my Merkur 23C.)